KxSystems/docs-v1/docs/dashboards/bubblechart.md

 ![Screenshot](img/xaxissizecharthtmllight.jpg)

-Distance between x-axis and line chart
+Distance between X-axis and line chart

-**Min Bubble Size**
+### _Min Bubble Size_

 Slider control to define how big the smallest bubble will be.
 Minimum bubble size is independent of relative difference as measured by _Bubble Scale_

-**Bubble Scale**
+### _Bubble Scale_

 Slider control to define the scale of the relative change between bubbles as set by the _Volume_ variable.
 The further right the slider, the bigger the relative difference between bubbles.

 !!!
 Note "Using Bubble Scale"
-    Bubble size is magnifying the relative difference between the values for _Volume_ as selected from the <a href="#data-source">data source</a>.
+    Bubble size is magnifying the relative difference between the values for _Volume_ as selected from the data source.

-**Show X-axis Min/Max**
+### _Show X-axis Min/Max_

-Display in the x-axis the min/max values.
+Display in the X axis the min/max values.

 ![Screenshot](img/showxaxisminmaxhtmllight.jpg)

 ![Screenshot](img/showxaxisminmaxcharthtmllight.jpg)

-**Show Y-axis Min/Max**
+### _Show Y-axis Min/Max_

-Display in the y-axis the min/max values.
+Display in the Y axis the min/max values.

 ![Screenshot](img/showyaxisminmaxhtmllight.jpg)

 ![Screenshot](img/showyaxisminmaxcharthtmllight.jpg)

 !!!
 Note "Use of Min/Max"
-    Charts will best fit the y-axis, setting the minimum value to the lowest value in the charted y-range.
-To force zero the Y-axis, use _Y axis Min_
+    Charts will best fit the Y axis, setting the minimum value to the lowest value in the charted Y range.
+To force zero onto the Y axis, use _Y Axis Min_

-**X/Y Axis Tick Padding**
+### _X/Y-axis tick padding_

 ![Screenshot](img/charttickpadding.jpg)

-Defines spacing between x- and y-axis labels to chart x- and y-axis.
+Defines spacing between X- and Y-axis labels to chart the X- and Y-axes.

 ![Screenshot](img/axistickpaddinghtmllight.jpg)

-**Left/Right Y-Axis Margin**
+### _Left/Right Y-Axis Margin_

-Distance between Y-Axis and chart component edge
+Distance between Y axis and chart component edge

-**Y-axis min/max range scale**
+### _Y-axis min/max range scale_

 Defines the range between min and max values of y-axis